markuta/bw-dump/README.md

 # BW-Dump

-A proof-of-concept tool that extracts the master password from a locked Bitwarden vault.
-Only Windows systems are currently supported.
+A proof-of-concept tool that extracts the master password from a locked Bitwarden vault (only Windows systems and Chromium browsers are supported).

 ## Building
 **Warning: Windows Defender reports the compiled binary as being malicious!**